Edinburgh, the Highlands and Islands

 Day 7: Inverness, Kyle Line, Eilean Donan Castle

-Today, experience a picturesque rail journey.
+Today, experience one of the most breathtaking railway journeys in Europe – the Kyle Line.
 Enjoy countless photo opportunities as you wind through wooded hillsides and over sparse moors, climbing over the highlands and past charming loch-side and seaside towns.
 Arrive at Kyle of Lochalsh, the end of the line, located across a short stretch of water from the Isle of Skye.
 Afterwards, make a visit to Eilean Donan Castle, situated on a tiny island in Loch Duich.

 Day 8: Inverness, Edinburgh